GurshanRiarh/NICU_PatientSimulator/README.md

 ### Overview

-This repository hosts the Neonatal Intensive Care Unit (NICU) Patient Simulator, a sophisticated tool designed to generate realistic, synthetic physiological data and clinical scenarios for neonatal and preterm infants.
+This repository hosts the Neonatal Intensive Care Unit (NICU) Patient Simulator, a tool designed to generate realistic, synthetic physiological data and clinical scenarios for neonatal and preterm infants.

-The primary goal of this project is to provide a high-fidelity data source for research, algorithm development, and clinical scenario modeling in the field of neonatology.
+The primary goal of this project is to provide a high-fidelity data source for research and algorithm development.
 The simulator leverages Generative Adversarial Networks (GANs) to create data that accurately reflects both healthy and various pathological physiological states.

 ---